Aston Martin DB7 Vantage V12 For Sale

 The above picture also shows the Touchtronic instrument cluster and steering wheel - and the later turn indicator LEDs added to the cluster.
 The paddle shifters and updated dot matrix gear display were not fitted at this stage.

-A note of caution to anyone else considering using the Audi TT surround - the lever throw just fits into the smaller opening and I used a later BMW shorter throw selector.
-So I cannot guarantee this would work with the standard older selector.
+A note of caution to anyone else considering using the Audi TT surround - the lever throw just fits into the smaller opening and please note that I used a later BMW shorter throw selector.
+So I doubt this would work with the standard older type selector - meaning copies of this idea are unlikely.

 I have yet to find anyone who does not prefer the look of my gear surround over the original.